itsbagpack/apigee_cli_original/README.md

 ### Top level commands

   Commands:
-      apigee apigeetool [COMMAND]  # Run a command using the apigeetool Node.js module apigee config [COMMAND]      # Run a command within the context of an app configuration apigee help [COMMAND]        # Describe available commands or one specific command apigee settings              # Show the current apigeerc settings apigee version               # Shows the Apigee CLI version number
+    apigee apigeetool [COMMAND]  # Run a command using the apigeetool Node.js module apigee config [COMMAND]      # Run a command within the context of an app configuration apigee help [COMMAND]        # Describe available commands or one specific command apigee resource [COMMAND]    # Run a command within the context of a resource apigee settings              # Show the current apigeerc settings apigee version               # Shows the Apigee CLI version number

 ### To see sublevel commands, you can run: